armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-22.md

 ---

+### Fixes
-Fixes a nil pointer error that would cause Agent to restart if there was a disconnect and reconnect while agent startup hadn't finished.
+* A nil pointer error that would cause Agent to restart if there was a disconnect and reconnect while agent startup hasn't finished.